-Vehicle registration certificate (for older vehicles) or registration certificate Part I (for newer vehicles)
+Vehicle registration document (for older vehicles) or registration certificate Part I (for newer vehicles)

-If you plan to drive to an environmental zone, make an early effort to buy a fine dust badge/ environmental badge.
-If there are delays and you do not have a fine dust badge/ environmental badge, you are not allowed to go to the environmental zone.
+If you are planning to drive into an environmental zone, make an effort to buy a fine dust sticker / environmental badge at an early stage if possible.
+If there are delays and you do not have a fine dust sticker / environmental badge, you are not allowed to drive into the environmental zone.

-Tip: Some city and county offices provide online services.
-You can use them to order an environmental badge.
+Tip: Some urban and county counties provide online services.
+You can use this to order an environmental badge.
 You pay by direct debit, bank transfer or credit card.
 The badge will be sent to you by post.
-The exact rules can be found on the Internet offers.
+The exact regulations can be found on the internet offers.

 Responsible for the content

 Lower Saxony Ministry of Economic Affairs, Labour, Transport and Digitalisation